Student-Jasons/Student-Jasons/README.md

 # Hi!
-I'm Junseop Whang, a student at Jeongpyeong Middle School.
+I'm Junseop Whang, Call Jason!
 I've been programming for about 5 years!
 Team project suggestions are always welcome :)